Scaling and Root Planing in Lakeland, Florida

 What Happens After My Procedure?

 Scaling and root planing are detailed procedures that help to clean the teeth by thoroughly removing plaque and tartar.
-Sometimes, following a cleaning, you may feel a little sore or tender as the gums might be inflamed from the extensive cleaning.
+Sometimes, following a deep cleaning, you may feel a little sore or tender as the gums might be inflamed from the extensive cleaning.

 To prevent future infection, you may be prescribed a mouth rinse or an antibiotic pill.
-You may also be asked to schedule a follow-up appointment with Dr. Crosby to ensure that your gums are healing properly and that the pockets are not recessing more.
+You may also be asked to schedule a follow-up appointment with Dr. Crosby to ensure that your gums are healing properly and that the pockets are not becoming deeper.

 How Can I Clean My Teeth Between Exams?